Past, Present, and Future of Bug Tracking in the Generative AI Era: Historical Evolution and Traditional System of Bug Tracking

 \subsubsection{Challenges of Initial Bug Report Creation}

-The bug-fixing process is fundamentally tied to the quality of the information provided in the bug report, which is one of the cornerstones of a bug tracking system.
-A primary challenge is that information in these reports is often incomplete or vague \cite{sun2011bug,zimmermann2010makes, breu2009frequently}.
+The bug-fixing process is fundamentally tied to the quality of the information provided in the bug report, which is one of the cornerstones of a bug tracking system \cite{zimmermann2010makes}.
+A primary challenge is that information in these reports is often incomplete or vague \cite{sun2011bug, breu2009frequently}.
 This can lead to reports that lack clear reproduction steps and crucial environmental details.
-Missing environment variables, such as product version and operating system (OS) version in a report, and missing severity are two examples of bug tracking process smells \cite{qamar2022taxonomy}, specifically about bug reports.
 As a result of these bad practices, customer support staff and developers are forced to engage in a time-consuming "ping-pong" of communication with the reporter, requesting additional information \cite{qamar2022taxonomy}.
 This back-and-forth exchange significantly slows down the bug resolution process and increases the number of unresolved issues \cite{zimmermann2009improving}.
 The problem is often compounded by the passive nature of traditional bug tracking systems, which are little more than interfaces for relational databases and offer minimal support for reporters to provide the necessary context \cite{zimmermann2009improving}.
 In addition, reporters who are not technically experienced may struggle to articulate problems in a structured way or find bug tracking interfaces difficult to use, further reducing the clarity and usefulness of bug reports.